-This seminar focuses on new and emerging novel foods.
+This conference focuses on the regulatory landscape and market prospects for new and emerging novel foods.

 - Priorities for driving forward innovation and research looking at the potential of novel foods in meeting demand for increased production of healthy food.

 It comes with:

 - An independent review being carried out for Defra as part of the development of a National Food Strategy looking at challenges such as food security and utilising technology;

 - Proposals in the European Parliament for plant-based products to be banned from using meat designations;

 - Insect food products receiving novel food status and requiring approval from January 2020; and

 - The Food Standards Agency’s recent confirmation that cannabinoids (CBD) foods in the UK will need pre-market authorisation and companies will have to follow novel food processes following the European Commission’s update earlier this year to classify products including CBD as novel, as a history of consumption cannot be demonstrated.

 - Professor Peter Gregory, Chair, Advisory Committee on Novel Foods and Processes;